 Insert Network Data Source Picture

-Type: drop down menu of the InfoWater database tables that can be utilized by the GIS Exchange Cluster (e.g. Pipe Tables)
+Type: Drop-down menu of the InfoWater Pro database tables that can be utilized by the GIS Exchange Cluster (e.g., Pipe Tables).

-Apply to Domain: checkbox that allows the user to modify or export model elements included in the Domain.
+Apply to Domain: Allows you to modify or export model elements included in the Domain.

-Apply on Active Network: checkbox that allows the user to modify or export model elements included in the current Active Network.
+Apply on Active Network: Allows you to modify or export model elements included in the current Active Network.

 Insert Exchange Options Picture

-The Exchange Options allows users to specify the options of the GIS Cluster Exchange.
+The Exchange Options allows you to specify the options of the GIS Cluster Exchange.